-A tall, sturdy cultivated bellflower with large blue, pink, or white flowers.
+A tall, sturdy cultivated bellflower with large pale blue flowers.

 - Campanula medium, family Campanulaceae